harendra-shakya/uniswap-unwrapped/README.md

 I could be wrong in some places, please let me know in that case.

+Or if you like to add something then you can make a PR also.

 ## What does uniswap do?

 - Basically there are two types of users liquidity providers and traders